pharmer/pharmer/docs/cloud/digitalocean/README.md

 ```

-#### Scalling
+#### Scaling

-In terms of scalling a cluster there are two scenarios.
+In terms of scaling a cluster there are two scenarios.
 Either you can scale up or down existing node groups or you can add a new nodegroup.

 ##### Scenario 1: